 The gardens make up part of a larger landscape garden designed by Capability Brown around 1761.
 Brown introduced a ha-ha, created a series of garden ponds, and added a dairy and classical temple to the landscape.
-Later, in 1860, a terrace garden was created, and the kitchen garden was transformed into a romantic Itailian garden using the family coat of arms as its design motif.
+Later, in 1860, a terrace garden was created, and the kitchen garden was transformed into a romantic Italian garden using the family coat of arms as its design motif.

-The highlights of the gardens include an orangery, a rainbow border, fuschia house, the formal Itailianate gardens, a butterfly garden, and a large arboretum.
+The highlights of the gardens include an orangery, a rainbow border, fuschia house, the formal Italianate gardens, a butterfly garden, and a large arboretum.
 There is a triumphal arch, a neoclassical conservatory, and nature trails to lead visitors through the gardens.

-There is also a children's farmyard area featuring rare breeds of animals, and a very popular garden centre at the front entrance.
+There is also a children's farmyard area featuring rare breeds of animals and a very popular garden centre at the front entrance.
 Many locals just go to the garden centre and ignore the gardens themselves; don't make that mistake, for it is well worth an extended stroll through the formal garden areas.